Loopring/protocols/packages/loopring_v3/DESIGN.md

 }
 ```

 An operator can decide how a trade is settled, as long as all requirements specified in the orders are fulfilled.
 An operator can lower the fee of an order.
 This can be decided freely by the operator.
+The fee needs to be set to `0` if both tokens are NFTs.

 The `taker` parameter can be used to limit who can fill the order.
 If this parameter is left to `0`, the order can be filled by anyone.